The various t-tests are applied during the ANALYZE and CONTROL phase. You should be very familiar with these test and able to explain the results.

 There other metrics such as RTY, NY, DPMO, PPM, RPN, can be used in Six Sigma projects as the Big "Y" but usually they can be converted to a z-score (except RPN which is used within the FMEA for risk analysis of failure modes).

-A Green Belt wants to evaluate the output of a process before and after a set of changes were made to increase the productivity.
-The data acquired meets the assumption of normaility.
-Which hypothesis tests is best suited to determine if the cahnges actually improved the productivity?
+1) A Green Belt wants to evaluate the output of a process before and after a set of changes were made to increase the productivity.
+The data acquired meets the assumption of normality.
+Which hypothesis test is best suited to determine if the changes actually improved the productivity?

 A) Paired-t test